When Only The Most Accurate Evalution will Do

 The United Nations Decade of Education for Sustainable Development (2005-2014), for which UNESCO is the lead agency, seeks to integrate the principles, values, and practices of sustainable development into all aspects of education and learning, in order to address the social, economic, cultural and environmental problems we face in the twenty-first century.

-Education For All With the launch of the Education For All (EFA) Movement in 1990, education is increasingly a major issue at both the national and international levels, with international organizations, governments, civil society and increasingly the private sector to centrally position education development in their policies and strategies.
+With the launch of the Education For All (EFA) Movement in 1990, education is increasingly a major issue at both the national and international levels, with international organizations, governments, civil society and increasingly the private sector to centrally position education development in their policies and strategies.

 The idea of “intercultural dialogue” takes as its starting point the recognition of difference and multiplicity of the world in which we live.
 These differences of opinion, viewpoint, and values exist not only within each individual cultures, but also between cultures.
 “Dialogue” seeks to approach these multiple viewpoints with a desire to understand and learn from those that do not see the world in the same way as ourselves.
 An effective “dialogue”, therefore, is an enriching and opening interaction which encourages the respectful sharing of ideas and an exploration of the different thought-processes through which the world is perceived and understood.
 This interaction emphasizes for broadened and deepened self-knowledge and world view.
 As a process, intercultural dialogue encourages an identification of the boundaries that define individuals, and then asks them to relate across those boundaries and even to call them into question.